Weather Window

 Description

-Weather Window is an automatic smart window that constantly monitors indoor temperature, humidity, and air quality (including oxygen level estimation).
-It also gathers external weather data — such as temperature, humidity, and approximate rain probability (based on humidity and pressure) — through a battery-powered module that transmits data wirelessly (via Wi-Fi) to the main display unit.
+Weather Window is an automatic smart window that constantly monitors indoor temperature, humidity, and air quality.
+It also gathers external weather data — such as temperature, humidity, and approximate rain probability (based on humidity and pressure) — transmitting data to the main display unit.
 The system automatically determines whether opening the window is necessary to improve indoor conditions.
-An interactive display presents real-time indoor and outdoor environmental information and provides personalized user recommendations, such as clothing suggestions ("It's cold — dress warmly") or alerts ("It might rain — take an umbrella").
-The project also aims to integrate renewable energy sources, such as a solar panel, to increase overall system autonomy.
+A display that presents real-time information about the surrounding environment, both indoor and outdoor, and provides personalized recommendations for users, such as clothing suggestions ("It's cold — dress warmly") or alerts ("It might rain — take an umbrella").

 Motivation